 If you have a copy of a prescription, include it with the claim form.
-Although the question only refers to prescribed medication and treatments, you may also wish to list any alternative, complementary or non-prescription medication or treatments your child takes.
+Although the question only refers to prescribed medicine and treatments, you may also wish to list any alternative, complementary or non-prescription medicine or treatments your child takes.
 Continue on a separate sheet if necessary.

-Q23 Does the child use, or have they been assessed for, any aids or adaptations?
+Q41: Does the child use, or have they been assessed for, any aids or adaptations?

 If your child uses any specialist equipment, write this in the table and explain what help they need to use the equipment.
+This could include anything from a walking stick or frame to complex communication support.
+It could include: